Anti-Canadian sentiment: Quebec

-Newfoundland
+Newfoundland and Labrador

+Negative stereotypes of Newfoundlanders have been a source of resentment among some residents of Newfoundland and Labrador.
+In particular, the use of Newfie stereotypes and ethnic jokes, which often portray Newfoundlanders as unintelligent or backward, has been criticized as offensive and discriminatory.

-Many in Newfoundland harbour an ambivalent attitude towards Canada.
-Many blame the federation for economic difficulties experienced since the dominion joined the confederation in 1949.
-Some Newfoundlanders perceive a disrespectful attitude toward them from the rest of Canada, and Newfie stereotypes and ethnic jokes that depict Newfoundlanders as stupid or lazy are a source of ire.
-Former Newfoundland premier Danny Williams notably ordered all Canadian flags removed from provincial buildings during a dispute with the federal government in 2004.
+Tensions between Newfoundland and Labrador and the federal government have also occasionally contributed to expressions of regional nationalism.
+During the 2004–2005 dispute between the provincial and federal governments over offshore resource revenues, former Newfoundland premier Danny Williams ordered all Canadian flags removed from provincial buildings during a dispute with the federal government in 2004.
 Williams was personally popular in Newfoundland, at times receiving as much as 85% support in polls.

 Political accusations

 Sometimes Canadians accuse each other of being anti-Canadian: For example, Manitoba Premier Gary Doer (NDP) accused the governments of Ontario and Alberta of being "anti-Canadian" due to their dislike for equalization payments.

 Anti-Canadianism and humour

 Humorous anti-Canadianism often focuses on broadly known attributes of Canada and Canadians such as cold weather or public health care, as the finer details of Canadian culture and politics are generally not well known outside Canada.
 The sport of curling is also treated with some irreverence in the United States and most of Europe.

 However, these broad targets are more accurately caricatured within Canada itself.
 The fact that others are perceived to know surprisingly little about Canada is a frequent theme in Canadian humour and such examples of self-deprecating humour are nearly universal among Canadian humorists.
-In keeping with this attitude, some genuinely critical anti-Canadianisms, such as "Soviet Canuckistan" are embraced by some Canadians as humorous, in defiance of the original intent.
+In keeping with this attitude, some satirical or critical expressions, such as "Soviet Canuckistan", have also been used ironically within Canadian political and cultural discourse.

 In a similar vein, the 2024 song "Not Like Us" by American rapper Kendrick Lamar has become an unofficial anti-Canadian song due to the target being Drake, who is the country's biggest rapper.
 The song was referenced by Argentina after they defeated Canada in the semifinals of the 2024 Copa América and was played by USA Basketball after they defeated Canada in an exhibition game before the 2024 Summer Olympics.